parroquiano/intellij-platform-solarized/README.md

 1. Go to `File | Import Settings...` and specify the `settings.jar` file.
     Click `OK` in the dialog that appears.

-2. Restart IntelliJ IDEA
+2. Restart your JetBrains IDE.

 3. Go to `Preferences | Editor | Color Scheme` and select **`Solarized Dark`** or **`Solarized Light`**.

 #### Method #2: *Manual installation*

-1. Copy `Solarized Dark.icls` and `Solarized Light.icls` to your IntelliJ IDEA or CLion preferences color directory.
+1. Copy `Solarized Dark.icls` and `Solarized Light.icls` to your JetBrains IDE preferences color directory.
 The directory varies, depending on which JetBrains IDE you are using.

     *The colors directory may need to be created.*